-We aim to have 90% of our suppliers aware of our policies by 2024.
-We also commit to evaluating 75% of our suppliers of goods and services and auditing suppliers in need of management improvement by 2024.
+aware of our policies by 2024.
+We also commit to evaluating 75% of our suppliers of goods and services and auditing suppliers in need of

 To determine the effectiveness of the actions implemented, a value was assigned to the evaluation of suppliers of goods and services in order to categorize them, establishing spaces for feedback between companies.
 Regarding ASM, effectiveness will be evaluated in field visits to verify the recommendations made during the evaluation.